Knowledge in the Making

 Cooperation Partners:Gerhard Wolf (Kunsthistorisches Institut in Florence – MPI)

 Writing and drawing have maintained their value even within the complex and abstract cultures of modern science and scholarship.
-From the late 18th to the 20th centuries, the natural sciences and humanities were still as heavily dependent on graphic visualization and written records as they were on observation and experiments.
+From the late eighteenth to the twentieth centuries, the natural sciences and humanities were still as heavily dependent on graphic visualization and written records as they were on observation and experiments.
 Certainly their range of use was significantly modified.
-The targeted period - 1800 to 2000 - saw an intense competition between “old” and “new” media.
-Therefore the project will examine the tension between handwriting and drawing on the one hand and mechanical, photographic, or digital recording technologies on the other.
-The analysis of the various forms of their interaction will open up new perspectives on the relative utility of writing and drawing under the shifting epistemological and cultural conditions of modernity.
+The targeted period—1800 to 2000—saw an intense competition between “old” and “new” media.
+Therefore, this project examined the tension between handwriting and drawing on the one hand and mechanical, photographic, or digital recording technologies on the other.
+The analysis of the various forms of their interaction opened up new perspectives on the relative utility of writing and drawing under the shifting epistemological and cultural conditions of modernity.